Murder trial of Jessie Costello: Defense's case

 The defense contended that Costello's death was accidental or a suicide, leaning more heavily on the possibility of suicide.
 Defense counsel noted that the prosecution's capsule theory worked both ways, because Bill Costello could have administered the capsule himself.

 On cross examination, Drs.
 Pomeroy and Walsh both testified that Costello had health issues.
 Dr. Pomeroy testified that Costello had visited his office about two weeks before his death and had prescribed him medication for gas and loss of appetite.
 Dr. Walsh testified that he had given Costello a physical for a veteran's disability pension in 1931 and diagnosed him with chronic stomach trouble (possibly duodenal ulcers), chronic gastritis, and hearing loss.

 In addition to his physical ailments, the defense also alleged that Costello had been suffering mentally.
 Jessie Costello testified that her husband had become morose following the deaths of their son William Jr. and her mother, Jessie Fyfe.
 He spent much of his time praying in church or at their home in front of a picture of their deceased son or with a crucifix that had been taken from William Jr.'s coffin.
 He would pray the rosary three to four times a day.
 She also stated that Bill would have temporary bouts of insanity where he would harm their children, the most recent being an incident where he tried to bludgeon their youngest son with a car jack.

 Costello denied having an affair with McMahon or anyone else.
 According to her, McMahon stayed in the Costello home because her husband pitied his poor financial state and wanted to make sure the McMahon baby was properly taken care of while Mrs. McMahon was in the hospital.
 She admitted to visiting McMahon in the hospital and driving with him, but contended that she was a frequent visitor to the hospital and that McMahon had dropped her off to run errands while he was borrowing her husband's car.

 The defense's medical expert, Alexander Gettler, criticized the prosecution's capsule theory.
 According to him, if Costello had taken the potassium cyanide orally, 90% of the poison would have been found in his stomach (Rooney and Boos both testified that they did not find any cyanide in Costello's stomach).
-He stated that the traces of potassium cyanide found in Costello's brain, liver, kidneys, and thigh muscles were consistent with having enter the body through inhalation or could have been the result of putrefaction.
+He stated that the traces of potassium cyanide found in Costello's brain, liver, kidneys, and thigh muscles were consistent with having entered the body through inhalation or could have been the result of putrefaction.